How to Beat the Winter Blues of Seasonal Depression (Seasonal Affective Disorder or SAD)

 Maybe we shouldn’t be fighting our winter blues at all.
 Seasonal cycles may be nature’s way of giving us a break, giving a time for more hibernation and less activity.

 Slowing down in winter is part of our natural, cyclical processes.
-Our brains, at a cellular intelligent level are telling us that insufficient sunlight is available for alert activity, therefore we should sleep!
+Our brains, at a cellular intelligence level are telling us that insufficient sunlight is available for alert activity, therefore we should sleep!

 The mind that pushes the body to continue, alerts the body's mechanisms to want more energy from sugar and starch to raise its level of endorphins required to perform.